krake747/plutus-webapp/README.md

 ## Run Web Application

-1. Start the Go web api
+1. In the first terminal start the Go web api
-2. Start the Web App
+2. In the second terminal Start the Web App
 3. Go to <http://localhost:3000>

 ## VS Code Workspace